amabdulr/CNWG/9-Plain_Language_Rules.md

    - **Section 2**: Find one or more errors in the content using the rules of the section titled **GUI Formatting and Verb Usage**.
 Present the output in the Output Format.
    - **Section 3**: Find one or more errors in the content using the rules of the section titled **Voice and Tense**.
 Present the output in the Output Format.
    - **Section 4**: Find one or more errors in the content using the rules of the section titled **Lists and Tables** Rules.
-   - **Section 5**: Find one or more errors in the content using the rules of the section titled **Short Sections and Sentences Rules** Rules.
+   - **Section 5**: Find one or more errors in the content using the rules of the section titled **Short Sections and Sentences** Rules.
 Present the output in the Output Format.
    - **Section 6**: Find one or more errors in the content using the rules of the section titled **Excess Words Avoidance Rules**.
 Present the output in the Output Format.
    - **Section 7**: Find one or more errors in the content using the rules of the section titled **Accessibility Features Rules**.
 Present the output in the Output Format.
    - **Section 8**: Find one or more errors in the content using the rules of the section titled **Bias-Free Documentation**.
 Present the output in the Output Format.